DiviTum®TKa ELISA KIT

 For Research Use Only.
 Not for use in diagnostic procedures

-DiviTum® is an innovative biomarker assay developed with the aim to monitor and predict treatment response in cancer therapy.
+DiviTum® is an innovative biomarker assay developed with the aim to advance cancer research.
 The test measures the activity of the enzyme thymidine kinase-1 (TK) in blood serum or cell cultures.
 In normal cells, TK activity is hardly detectable, but in proliferating cells, its levels increase.
-Since the degree of TK activity is highly associated with the rate of cell proliferation, it is a particularly suitable biomarker for measuring tumor aggressiveness.
-Moreover, it offers several advantages over alternative techniques, e.g. rapid evaluation of response and avoids invasive testing.
+Since the degree of TK activity is highly associated with the rate of cell proliferation, it is a particularly suitable biomarker for researching tumor aggressiveness.
+Moreover, it offers several advantages over alternative techniques, e.g. rapid evaluation of research results and use of easily obtainable serum samples.

 How DiviTum® works

-DiviTum® assay determines the enzymatic activity of TK in patient samples.
+DiviTum® assay determines the enzymatic activity of TK in human serum samples.
 During the assay procedure, thymidine is replaced by its synthetic analog bromodeoxyuridine (BrdU), which gets phosphorylated and then incorporated into a synthetic DNA strand fixated in each well of a 96-well ELISA immunosorbent titer-plate.

 The extent of BrdU incorporation depends on the activity of TK present in the serum sample; the more TK activity in the sample, the more BrdU is incorporated into synthetic DNA strands in the titer-plate well.
 The synthetic BrdU is then detected with anti-BrdU specific antibodies using the well-known ELISA assay technique.
 The DiviTum® technology amplifies the signal, enabling the assay to measure thymidine kinase activity with high sensitivity.

 Thymidine kinase phosphorylates the nucleoside analogue BrdU to BrdUMP.
 Additional enzymes further phosphorylate BrdUMP to BrdUTP.